ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}

 That depends on what the host operating system can handle, it’s not something that {{site.data.keyword.cloud}} limits.
 Refer to your OS documentation for limits on the number of volumes that can be mounted.

+## Can I attach multiple LUNs with different OS settings?
+{: faq}

+No. A host cannot be authorized to access LUNs of differing OS types at the same time.
+A host can only be authorized to access LUNs of a single OS type.
+If you attempt to authorize access to multiple LUNs with different OS types, the operation results in an error.

 ## Which Windows version am I to choose for my Block Storage LUN?
 {: faq}